cloudyridercom/Azure-Bastion/README.md

 2.)
 Access the VM through a public IP address, which is assigned due the creation of the VM(standard).
 The NSG is used to activate the RDP/SSH port.
 Thus, the VM is accessible form the Internet, which for many servers is a high security risk.

-Azure Bastion offers here a good solution to be secure and be able to directly access the VM`s over the Internet.
+Azure Bastion offers here a good solution to be secure and able to directly access the VMs over the Internet.
 The machines are still accessed via the classic remote protocols (SSH/RDP), but directly from the Azure portal.
-The portal is accessed via verified SSL, the connection to the VM`s takes place over an own, secured Subnet via the internal, non-public IP addresses.
+The portal is accessed via verified SSL, the connection to the VMs takes place over an own, secured Subnet via the internal, non-public IP addresses.

 Azure Bastion – Functions: